kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 ##### SSH into build slaves.

 While build logs are certainly helpful when a build fails, having SSH support for a build slave is the ultimate tool for debugging build problems.
-At the time of writing this capability is offered only by CircleCI, Codeship, SemaphoreApp and Vexor.
+At the time of writing this capability is offered only by CircleCI, Codeship, SemaphoreCI and Vexor.